Is watching TV for free on the Internet legal?

 - Fox - The Fox Broadcasting site features such popular shows as 24, American Idol, Cops, Family Guy, Hell's Kitchen, The Simpsons, and more.

 - FX - The FX page features such shows as 30 Days, It's Always Sunny in Philadelphia, Rescue Me, and more.

 - History Channel - Expedition Africa Ice Road Truckers, Pawn Stars, and more.

 - Lifetime - The Lifetime network features such shows as Army Wives, How I met your Mother, and How to look good naked.

 - MTV - The MTV page features such shows as America's Best Dance Crew, The Hills, Punk'd, and more.

-- NBC - The NBC page has many of its popular shows such as America's got talent, ER, Heroes, Law and Order, The Office, Saturday Night Live, as well as many of their old classic shows.
+- NBC - The NBC page has many of its popular shows such as America's Got Talent, ER, Heroes, Law and Order, The Office, Saturday Night Live, and many of their old classic shows.

 - TBS - The TBS page features shows such as 10 Items or less, Family Guy, My Boys, and Seinfeld.

 - TheCW - The CW also features many of its shows, such as 90210, America's Top Model, Gossip Girl, and Melrose Place.

 - TheWB - The WB site has a collection of their new and old shows online, such as Angel, Babylon 5, Buffy, Smallville, Firefly, Friends, Gilmore Girls, and The Lake.

 - TLC - The TLC page features such shows as Cake Boss, Flip That House, Miami Ink, and Say Yes to the Dress.